Skip to main content

 orgSamlId

-Your organization's SAML identifier from step 1
+Your organization's AgileSec SAML identifier from the Service Provider Information

 idpMetadata